Greginkansas/-openhab-openhab1wiki/Serial-Binding.md

 -Dgnu.io.rxtx.SerialPorts=/dev/ttyAMA0
 ```

-whereas `ttyAMA0` is the path to your serial port.
+where `ttyAMA0` is the path to your serial port.
 Please be aware to change all scripts you might use for startup (debug, automatic start in linux,...)

 ###### Note3
  With version 1.8 it is allowed to use a serial connection for multiple items.
 This has changed for the RegEx extension.

 ###### Note4
- If you are running the on linux then you have to remember to add to add openhab as user to the dialout group to allow openhab permisstion to read/write to the serial port:
+ If you are running on linux then you have to remember to add openhab as user to the dialout group to allow openhab permission to read/write to the serial port:

 assuming you are running openhab as user "openhab"

 `sudo usermod -a -G dialout openhab`

-The user will need to logout (from all login instances) and log back in to see their new group added.
+The user will need to logout from all login instances and log back in to see their new group added.
 If you add your user to this group and still cannot get permission, rebooting the box to ensure the new group permission is attached to your user is suggested.

 ###### Note5
- If you use more than one USB serial converters like FTDI or CP2102, it may happend that your /dev/ttyUSB0 device is named /dev/ttyUSB1 after a reboot.
-To prevent this problem you can assign alias names for your serial devices by adding them to `/etc/udev/rules.d/99-com.rules`
+ If you use more than one USB serial converter like FTDI or CP2102, it may happen that your /dev/ttyUSB0 device is named /dev/ttyUSB1 after a reboot.
+To prevent this problem you can assign alias names for your serial devices by adding them to `/etc/udev/rules.d/99-com.rules`.

 example:
 ```